 Now that you know the correct amount of ground coffee and water to add to your French press, you need to make the coffee.

 - Boil your water.
-Allow to stand for 30 seconds so it cools slightly to 205°F.
+Allow standing for 30 seconds so it cools slightly to 205°F.

 - Pour around 1 cup of boiling water into your French press.
 Push the plunger down to the bottom.
 Swirl the water around for 10 seconds.
 Pull the plunger back up, remove the lid, and throw out the rinsing water.